 US Globemaster wows Christchurch crowds

-The public were able to explore the aircraft, guided by United States and Royal New Zealand Air Force personnel, from 11am to 4pm.
+The public were able to explore the aircraft, guided by United States and Royal New Zealand Air Force personnel.

 Every October, Scott Base and McMurdo Station personnel are flown down to Ross Island, Antarctica, by the United States Air Force and the Royal New Zealand Air Force.
 They call this the Season Opening that begins the summer scientific season on the ice.

-Yesterday, the plane flew over Christchurch in a symbolic salute to mark the opening of the 2012 to 2013 Antarctic season.
+The plane flew over Christchurch on Friday in a symbolic salute to mark the opening of the 2012 to 2013 Antarctic season.

 "It's a huge boost to our economy to have the United States remain committed to Christchurch as their gateway to Antarctica," said Mayor Bob Parker.